xmindfulx/pytorch-lightning-tutorial/setup/windows/README.md

 - Read documentation in notebooks.
 - Run the notebooks ( Restart kernel and run all cells )

-### Installation Guide ( Existing Conda Installation or New Virtual Conda Environment )
+### Intermediate Guide ( Existing Conda Installation or New Virtual Conda Environment )

 1) **Build New Virtual Environment**